Your First rush-py Run¶

 from rush import exess

 And you’re done!
 The EXESS module has a rich set of capabilities and configuration, but by default will perform an energy calculation on the input topology molecule.
 To learn more about EXESS capabilities, see the EXESS documentation.
-To learn about QDX Topology files, check the Topologies section.
+To learn about TRC files, check the topologies section.

 You can use the topology file for a small protein from the 1KUW structure on the PDB as the input, or for very quick runs, our topology files for benzene or ethane.